Skip to main content

 Semana Santa

 Córdoba's Holy Week is different from other Andalusian cities.
 More intimate processions, smaller crowds than Seville.
 The brotherhoods carry pasos (religious floats) through the narrow lanes of the Judería.
-The night-time atmosphere, with candles lighting the white walls, is magical.
+The night-time atmosphere, with candles lighting the white walls, is unlike anything else in Spain.

 Best moments: